rukshn/helius/README.md

  1. It was a weekend project so the coding was in a rush and it might not follow your best practices in coding.
  2. The documentation might be little.
  3. There is lot of room for improvement, please improve on this, fork it, correct errors.
+ 4. If you like contribute to the project.
- 4. If you hate PHP don't blame me, it may not be perfect but it works.
+ 5. If you hate PHP don't blame me, it may not be perfect but it works.

 Dependencies
 -------